instagraham/olinjs-3/README.md

 ### jQuery

-Go to <http://jsfiddle.net/yqU6K/3/>.
-We're going to learn **jQuery**.

-jQuery is a way to manipulate webpages.
+We're going to learn **jQuery**. jQuery is a way to manipulate webpages.
 It's all JavaScript, but it's very terse&mdash;see if you can keep up.
 On your webpage, go to the JavaScript panel and type in the following:

 ```js
 $('p').hide()